gvwilson/thirdbit/src/fiction/iffy/index.md

 Thin trails of soot sketched dark lines on the sky above the city.
 Iffy glanced at Wales,
-but he showed no emotion at the sight.
+but he showed no sign of having noticed.
 The Peninsula's coal mines were the original source of Rothera's wealth, the reason both for one of the governors being there and for the Zillions' prowling and raids.
-It was a crime to burn fossil fuel everywhere in the world that still had laws, but when pressed about their seemingly endless exemptions, most of Rothera's citizens would shrug and point out that the whole of Antarctica would still be covered in ice if it weren't for the Melt.
+It was a crime to burn fossil fuel everywhere in the world that still had laws, but when pressed about their seemingly endless exemptions, most Rotherans would shrug and point out that the whole of Antarctica would still be covered in ice if it weren't for the Melt.
 And if cities elsewhere had drowned, well, damage done.

-When the wind shifted,
-the city's smell hit Iffy like a wet hammer.
+Then the wind shifted and the city's smell hit Iffy like a wet hammer.
 Rothera didn't just have coal mines—it had a dredging fleet too, and rendering plants to process what they brought in.
 The harbor reeked of jellyfish being turned into fuel and fertilizer.